 - Sun Over-Exposure

-Added benefits of IPL include skin smoothing, diminishing of fine lines and wrinkles, reduction of pore size, less redness, and improved skin tone.
+IPL treatment benefits include skin smoothing, diminishing of fine lines and wrinkles, reduction of pore size, less redness, and improved skin tone.

 [irp posts=”2263″ name=”Introducing Nordlys by Ellipse, the Most Versatile Laser System to Date”]